 Implementation of this key strategy requires working with all partners and aligning resources to address issues such as childcare, transportation, mental health services, health services, opportunities for exposure (particularly youth) to different life and work experiences, and nutrition needs.
 The Business Solution Team's primary customer is businesses.

 The Team operates as the single point of contact for regional businesses by ensuring Business Solutions Team members have knowledge of all services and program resources available to employers and the process to engage employers in services and workforce strategies.
 The Business Solutions Team works through the region's established integrated service delivery system to engage employers in on-the-job (OJT) training initiatives.

-The SVWDB has been successful in developing employer relationships to expand registered apprenticeship through the implementing of a \$5 million American Apprenticeship Initiative (AAI) grant awarded to SVWDB through the US DOL.
-The grant's innovative boot camp design and collaboration with system partners, local educational institutions, and employers, has vastly increased the awareness and utilization of apprenticeship in the Shenandoah Valley.
+The SVWDB has successfully developed employer relationships to expand registered apprenticeship by implementing a \$5 million American Apprenticeship Initiative (AAI) grant awarded to SVWDB through the US DOL.
+The grant's innovative boot camp design and collaboration with system partners, local educational institutions, and employers has vastly increased the awareness and utilization of apprenticeship in the Shenandoah Valley.
 The five-year AAI grant supported employers in registering 1,116 new apprentices and establishing 404 pre-apprenticeships.
-Of the new apprentices, 531 were from targeted underrepresented populations and of the pre-apprenticeships, 192 were from the same-targeted population, which includes minorities, females, veterans, low skill workers, and individuals with disabilities.
-Youth represented 244 of the new registered apprentices and 99 registered and pre-apprentices were co-enrolled in WIOA.
+Of the new apprentices, 531 were from targeted underrepresented populations, and of the pre-apprenticeships, 192 were from the sametargeted population, which includes minorities, females, veterans, low skill workers, and individuals with disabilities.
+Youth represented 244 of the new registered apprentices, and 99 registered and pre-apprentices were co-enrolled in WIOA.
 The Board will seek resources to continue the momentum of registered apprentice and pre-apprenticeship efforts underway in the Valley.

-Lessons have been learned through the implementation of the AAI grant and guidelines for program development and implementation have been established that can be applied to all
+Lessons have been learned through the implementation of the AAI grant, and guidelines for program development and implementation have been established that can be applied to all OJT initiatives.
+Collaboration with partners and integration of partner services is required to ensure participants in OJT programs have the resources and supports needed for success.